Ice-and-Rock/Expedition_Weather_Kyrgyzstan/Expedition_Weather_Kygyzstan/NotesV2.md

 - had to change all .map() idexes
     - map starts at 0, not 1
     - the last number in the array is 71 not 72.
 Doh!

+- Change CSS to me formatted for mobile app using #media-queries